arie-chen/Python-Hackers/README.md

 ![product-screenshot]

 Python Hackers started out as a way to centralize climate change indicators in California.
-As our research group wanted to analyze indicators using city and municipal Climate Change Reports, we needed a way to easily extract the tables from a pdf file.
-Unfortunately, the web held no answers for our desired purpose, so we ended up coding this python program for our data gathering.
+As our research group CoolClimate Network wanted to analyze greenhouse gas indicators using city and municipal Climate Change Reports, we needed a way to easily extract the tables from a pdf file.
+With this pdf scraper, any user can input a pdf file and get a csv output, with all the tables contained within the pdf.

 ### Built With